bowen-gong/hugo-academic/content/authors/admin/_index.md

 ---
 Bowen Gong is currently a Ph.D. candidate in Mechanical Engineering at Rensselaer Polytechnic Institute (RPI).

-For his Ph.D. program, his advisor is Dr. [Jie Lian](http://homepages.rpi.edu/~lianj/about.html) and he is actively working on the development of Advanced Tolerant Fuel (ATF).
-Currently, he has 7 first-author publications and more than 20 co-author publications on high-impact journals.
+For his Ph.D. program, his advisor is Dr. [Jie Lian](http://homepages.rpi.edu/~lianj/about.html) and he is actively working on the development of Advanced Tolerant Fuels (ATFs).
+Currently, he has 10 first-author publications and more than 20 co-author publications on high-impact journals.

 For his M.S. program in computer science, his advisor is Dr. [Boleslaw Szymanski](http://cs.rpi.edu/~szymansk/), a scientist in the field of network science.
-He worked on a project predicting the spread of COVID using public transportation data in 2020 and he is actively working on reaction-based analysis for information cascade.
+Bowen worked on a project predicting the spread of COVID using public transportation data in 2020 and he is actively working on reaction-based analysis for information cascade.

-At the same time, he also received a master's degree program from Georgia Tech, with a specialization of computing system.
+At the same time, he also received a master's degree program from Georgia Tech, with a specialization in computing system.

 Prior to joining RPI, he worked at Oak Ridge National Laboratory (ORNL).
 Before that, Bowen completed his master's degree in mechanical engineering from Arizona State University (ASU) in 2015 and his bachelor's degree from Huazhong University of Science and Technology (HUST) in China.